-The James Clarke Chace Memorial Speaker Series takes place at at the BGIA office, 36 West 44th St. Suite 1011 (between 5th and 6th Ave).
+The James Clarke Chace Memorial Speaker Series takes place at at the BGIA office, 108 West 39th Street, Suite 1000-A (between 6th Avenue and Broadway).
 The Series is held in the Fall, September- December and the Spring, January- May.

 The James Clarke Chace Memorial Speaker Series will resume in September 2015.

 "From the Other Side of the World: Extraordinary Entreprenuers, Unlikely Places" with Elmira Bayrasli

 A Talk with Andrew Steinfeld, Foreign Policy Advisor to the Chairman of the Joint Chiefs of Staff

 Thursday, December 3, 2015

 Andrew W. Steinfeld became the Foreign Policy Advisor to the Chairman of the Joint Chiefs of Staff in December 2013.
 He is responsible for supporting the Chairman on the full range diplomatic and foreign policy issues.
 He is a career member of the State Department Senior Foreign Service.